photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 !!! note ""
     If you see no errors or no logs at all, you may have started the server on a different host and/or port.
-There could also be an [issue with your browser](browsers.md), ad blocker, or firewall settings.
+There could also be an [issue with your browser](browsers.md), browser plugins, firewall settings, or other tools you may have installed.

 You can also try (re-)starting the app and database without `-d`.
 This keeps their containers running in the foreground and shows log messages for troubleshooting: